Shammyshanks/Yabai-SKHD-Config/README.md

 The most difficult keys to remember are the open and close brackets but they are rarely going to be used by most users.

+# Configuration
+This is a highly opinionated config of yabai.

+* By default, the management type is bsp
+* By default, the windows are spawned to the right and bottom
+* By default, the padding is set to 0 (modified by `.scripts/.gaps`)
+* Auto balance is on
+* Auto raise is turned on but can be turned off while holding down `Control`
+* Mouse follows focus is turned off
+* Mouse button 1 will move and mouse button 2 will resize
+* The default mouse drop action is stack not swap as it is rarely used (might be changed soon)

 # Special features
 Many actions have carrousel enabled.

 For example, if you focus the previous space while you are on the first space, you will be takes to the last space.

 Several actions also use exit codes to figure out if the current space is `bsp`, `float`, or `stack`.
 This way the shortcut to resize a window in `bsp` can also be used to resize the window in `float`.